Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		Amazon EBS encryption is an encryption solution for our EBS volumes.
 We have the option to encrypt our root volume and any additional volumes that you attach to your EC2 instance.
 Amazon EBS encryption uses AWS Key Management Service (AWS KMS) keys to encrypt volumes.
 AWS KMS is a security service that lets we create and manage cryptographic keys and control their use across a wide range of AWS services.

 +	####	Adding a file system

+	Amazon Elastic File System (Amazon EFS) is a system that we can use to share files among multiple EC2 instances.
+It automatically grows and shrinks as we add and remove files with no need for management or provisioning.
+	We can attach instances to the file system as you launch our instance or afterwards.
+	We can remove instances from the file system without losing any files stored on Amazon EFS.
+	Amazon EFS cannot act as a root volume.
+Each instance that is attached to Amazon EFS must have its own root volume.